-Employer brands that act as a decision engine
+Employer brands that act as decision engines

-For the right people.
+for the right people.

 Employer brand clarity isn’t a “nice to have.”